Never feel alone in your relationship again

 Therapy helps, even if everything is “perfect”

 Couples Counseling can be the prevention rather than the intervention.
 Too often, couples use counseling as a last resort – research has shown that couples wait up until 7 years after the onset of an issue before seeking help for it.
 You don’t need to wait until the point of no return to improve your relationship.
 Just like you have regular doctor check-ins and car tune-ups, you should be checking in with your relationship.
-It’s all too easy to let date nights, check-ins and making time for connection to get pushed to the back-burner when life gets busy.
+It’s too easy to let date nights, check-ins, and making time for a connection get pushed to the back burner when life gets busy.
 Working on your communication patterns early in the relationship may save you a substantial amount of heartache down the road!
 If you are contemplating if couples therapy is for you (spoiler: it is!), you can check out some of the top reasons people seek couples counseling.

 Preparing for a Couples Therapy Session

 Preparing for couples counseling in San Diego can help you feel calm, ready, and present when you are in the session.
 Going into a therapy session can be overwhelming.
 You know you will be facing some tense discussions.
-Remember that you are not alone, and that you are facing this together as a team in order to have the best relationship possible.
-Here are some guidelines to how you can support yourself and your relationship before you even open the door.
+Remember that you are not alone and that you are facing this together as a team in order to have the best relationship possible.
+Here are some guidelines on how you can support yourself and your relationship before you even open the door.

 Renew Your Purpose

 Remind yourself why you are going to couples or marriage counseling.
 You want a stronger relationship and a sense of safety and connection.
-If you have had previous sessions, identify one or two breakthroughs where either you or your partner were able to see or say something you hadn’t noticed before.
+If you have had previous sessions, identify one or two breakthroughs where either you or your partner was able to see or say something you hadn’t noticed before.
 Even small signs of progress mean that your relationship is growing!

-Don’t underestimate the calming and connecting power of a hug, kiss, holding hands, or a quick snuggle before walking in the waiting room.
+Don’t underestimate the calming and connecting power of a hug, kiss, holding hands, or a quick snuggle before walking into the waiting room.

 Clear Your Mind